pegjs/pegjs/.github/ISSUE_TEMPLATE.md

 For bug reports, please include:

   * Steps to reproduce
-  * What I expected to happened
+  * What I expected to happen
   * What happened instead

 In most cases, it is also useful to include a **minimal** example (grammar + input)